Loona: 2022: Queendom 2, Flip That, and Chuu's departure from the group

-On January 13, 2023, it was reported that due to the terms of their contracts being identical to Chuu's, members HeeJin, Kim Lip, JinSoul and Choerry had been granted preliminary injunctions, but that amendments to the contracts of HaSeul, YeoJin, Yves, Go Won, and Olivia Hye made in 2021 resulted in the court denying their requested injunctions.
-The next day, Blockberry Creative announced that they were preparing to make a statement on Loona's future activities.
-On February 1, 2023, Star News reported that Blockberry Creative had filed a petition with the Korean Entertainment Management Association to ban Chuu from all entertainment activities within South Korea, and that they plan to do the same for the four members who won the recent lawsuit.
+On January 13, 2023, it was reported that due to the terms of their contracts being identical to Chuu's, members HeeJin, Kim Lip, JinSoul, and Choerry had been granted preliminary injunctions, but that amendments to the contracts of HaSeul, YeoJin, Yves, Go Won, and HyeJu made in 2021 resulted in the court denying their requested injunctions.
+The next day, BlockBerry Creative announced that they were preparing to make a statement on Loona's future activities.